mikepred/MAP/.clinerules/module1-introduction.md

 ## Next Steps

 Ready to dive deeper?
-Continue to **[Module 2: Core Python Concepts for Text Processing](module2-python-concepts.md)** where we'll explore the specific Python techniques needed for our text analysis pipeline.
+Continue to **[Module 2: Python for Text Processing - Core Concepts](module2-python-concepts.md)** where we'll explore the specific Python techniques needed for our text analysis pipeline.

 ---